 Buying your first guitar!

 So, you want to learn to play the guitar?
 Fantastic!
 But first you need an instrument, and you probably have a lot of questions.
-Here are some quick recommendations re. buying your first guitar, with a helpful FAQ, right next to Willie’s guitar . . .
+Here are some quick recommendations when buying your first guitar, with a helpful FAQ, right next to Willie’s guitar . . .

 If you are an adult, who is interested in an electric, consider an inexpensive Stratocaster (the “Squier” is their entry level model)

 If the instrument is for a very young student, definitely get a mini-sized guitar.
 The “baby Taylor” is a great example

 All students should get the basics – picks, a tuner, music paper, and a good guitar book ie. the Hal Leonard Guitar Method